imPoEssible/imPoEssible.github.io/meet_team.md

 ###Sophie

 ###TJ
 I am a member of the Class of 2018, planning to major in Electrical and Computer Engineering.
 In this project, I am working on the electrical and website development of the project.
-I want to expand on the coding I know by especially working with html and jeckyll in this project, as well as hone my knowledge about electrical systems.
+I want to expand on the coding I know by especially working with html and Jekyll in this project, as well as hone my knowledge about electrical systems.

 [taejin.kim@students.olin.edu](mailto:taejin.kim@students.olin.edu)